 How to prepare (practically) for your Open Water Course

-In a current world with social distancing and travel restrictions you probably don’t think much about seeking your new adventure soon, but except for studying the theory with PADI eLearning, there are a few more things you can do to prepare on becoming a PADI Open Water Diver and if you are one of the people who has some difficulties with in water exercises, you should prepare as early as you can.
+In a current world with social distancing and travel restrictions you probably don’t think much about seeking your new adventure soon.
+Except for studying the theory with PADI eLearning, there are a few more things you can do to prepare on becoming a PADI Open Water Diver.
+If you are one of the people who has some difficulties with in water exercises, you should prepare as early as you can.

 Enjoy your final destination more and do your eLearning at home.

 With the PAD eLearning you will get all the knowledge you need to know to become an independent diver, but for most students who failed or had to break up their courses it was the practical part for what they weren’t prepared for or aware about.
 Sometimes it is just not enough time on a holiday to overcome a difficulty, fear or improve your swimming skills.

 “The most difficult part of my PADI Open Water Course was mask cleaning and removing the mask underwater.”